-If spear phishing scams are the intellectual arm of hacking attempts to break into corporate networks then brute force attacks are the sledgehammer.
-Brute force attacks involve hackers using programs to attempt to force entry into systems through programmatically entering a long list of possible passwords.
+If spear phishing scams are the intellectual arm of hacking attempts to break into corporate networks, then brute force attacks are the sledgehammer.
+Brute force attacks involve hackers using programs to attempt to force entry into systems by programmatically entering a long list of possible passwords.
 Common brute force attempts, for instance, include dictionary-based attacks which rotate through words in the dictionary (with capital letters, numbers, and special characters).
 Depending upon the cryptographic strength of the password and what protections are in place this can easily be successful.

 How to protect against brute force attacks depends upon what system you’re securing.
-If your company website is running on WordPress, for instance, then you can install plugins that automatically protect against brute force access attempts by locking out those trying to login after a number of attempts.
+If your company website is running on WordPress, for instance, then you can install plugins that automatically protect against brute force access attempts by locking out those trying to log in after a number of attempts.

 Man In The Middle (MITM) Attacks

 - HTTPS spoofing: Virtually all sites on the internet these days support SSL and display a logo.
-But sometimes it’s possible for hackers to manage to deceive browsers and users into thinking that a connection is encrypted when really it is not.
+But sometimes it’s possible for hackers to manage to deceive browsers and users into thinking that a connection is encrypted when it is not.

 Distributed Denial of Service (DDoS)

-In order to protect against and mitigate DDoS attacks, users can:
+To protect against and mitigate DDoS attacks, users can: